 Study area

 The harvesting of the raw material for our study, as well as the production of water hyacinth briquettes, were carried out in the city of Ouagadougou, located at 12°21'56'' north and 1°32'01'' west.
 Reservoir No. 2, located in Ouagadougou within the Nongr-Maasom district, flows from west to east, joining the Massili River.
 It was constructed in the 1950s with the purpose of meeting the potable water demand of the city of Ouagadougou.
 The reservoir covers an area of approximately 226 hectares and has a volume of 2,333,334 cubic meters.
 The upstream protection is made of masonry stone, and the downstream protection consists of hand-arranged stones.
 The spillway has an elevation of 285.28 m, a discharge capacity of 180 m³/s, and 60 rectangular orifices through which water flows in case of floods [9].
 The reservoir receives water from Reservoir No. 1 and the Némnin canal.
-It is used for fishing, livestock watering, irrigation, fish farming, washing of equipment, and supplying potable water to the population [10].
+It is used for fishing, livestock watering, irrigation, fish farming, washing of equipment, and supplying portable water to the population [10].

 Choice of starch